brandur/sorg/content/drafts/acid.md

-I want to convince you that ACID databases are one of the most important tools in existence for ensuring maintainability and data correctness in production systems.
+I want to convince you that ACID databases are one of the most important tools in existence for ensuring maintainability and data correctness in big production systems.
 Lets start by digging into each of their namesake guarantees.

 ## Atomicity (#atomicity)